Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Symptoms and treatment of human diseases

-All information provided is subject to mandatory consultation by the attending physician!
+All information provided is subject to mandatory consultation with your attending physician!

 Questions and suggestions:

-Inflammation of the nerve roots or sciatica, which is correct?
+Inflammation of the nerve roots or radixitis, which is correct?

-Many have heard of such a disease as sciatica.
-However, its full name sounds like inflammation of the nerve roots or radicular syndrome (the concept of sciatica is not applicable to all roots).
-This disease is characteristic of any age and is manifested by severe pain in the area of inflammation, however, first things first.
+Many people have heard about such a disease as radiculitis.
+However, its full name sounds like inflammation of the nerve roots or radicular syndrome (the concept of radiculitis does not apply to all roots).
+This disease is typical for any age and is manifested by severe pain in the area of inflammation, however, first things first.

 The human nervous system is a complex mechanism that has a branched structure.
-At the end of this structure is the root and similar roots in the body 62, in addition, the system includes fibers and bundles.
-These nerve fibers roots and bundles act as messengers.
+At the end of this structure there is a root and similar roots in the body 62, in addition, the system includes fibers and bundles.
+These nerve fiber roots and bundles act as messengers.
 In the event of any impact on the body (heat, cold, pain, etc.), this impulse is transmitted to the spinal cord, after which it is transmitted to the brain.
-It happens almost instantly.
+This happens almost instantly.

-The anatomy of the nerve roots is simple.
+The anatomy of nerve roots is simple.
 There are two subspecies:

-The anterior ones are formed by axons of efferent neurons.
-The main function that the anterior roots perform is motor activity and reflex contractions.
+The anterior ones are formed by the axons of efferent neurons.
+The main function performed by the anterior roots is motor activity and reflex contractions.

-The defeat of the anterior roots does not cause pain in a person, but leads to motor disorders and disorders in reflexes.
+Damage to the anterior roots does not cause pain in a person, but leads to motor disturbances and disturbances in reflexes.
 Nevertheless, among this group there are also afferent fibers (responsible for sensitivity).
-There are not so many of them, but when they are damaged, severe pain can occur.
-These fibers can come out in the region of the posterior roots.
+There are not many of them, but if they are damaged, severe pain can occur.
+These fibers can exit in the area of the dorsal roots.

-The posterior roots, in turn, consist of afferent fibers and are responsible for sensitivity and pain.
+The dorsal roots, in turn, consist of afferent fibers and are responsible for sensitivity and pain.
 It is damage to these nerves that causes severe pain.
-In addition to the pain reaction, there may be a loss of sensation in that part of the body for which the affected nerve is responsible.
+In addition to the pain reaction, there may be a loss of sensation in the part of the body controlled by the affected nerve.

-It is precisely because of the internal structure that inflammation of the nerve roots is primarily associated with vertebral disorders (lower back pain, etc.)
+It is precisely because of the internal structure that inflammation of the nerve roots is primarily associated with spinal disorders (lower back pain, etc.)

-In addition, according to the location, the roots are divided into:
+In addition, according to their location, the roots are divided into:

 • cervical (cervical, cervicobrachial, cervicothoracic);